trkw/potato/README.md

 # FE Dev Tech Test

 > Uses Nuxt.js (on top of Vue.js) to pull in Flickr images tagged "potato"
+> Copy the content of `dist` folder to your local sever to view

 ## Build Setup